mrinalcs/mrinalcs.github.io/_posts/2025/11/26/progress-bars-in-python.md

 </div>

-rich not replicated i know
+rich not replicated i know. going to update